 When it’s Time to Consider Surgery for Sciatica

-- With bowel or bladder dysfunction, this is also rare, but it can happen with spinal cord compression and cauda equina syndrome.
+- Bowel or bladder dysfunction is also rare, but it can happen with spinal cord compression and cauda equina syndrome.

 - Spinal stenosis, where the doctor believes that surgery is the best approach.